ffidai/Final_Project/README.md

 ## Goal

 The goal of our project is to expand on the image classification model and utilize video classification to differentiate between various sports movements.
 Ideally, the model can be used to help athletes, physical therapists, and doctors better understand how sports movements affects the body.
-An unintended use for this model can be to predict players' behavior and movements which can be used to help teams/sports insititutions select team rosters and viewers place players in fanatasy leagues and legal bets.
+An unintended use for this model can be to predict players' behavior and movements which can be used to help teams/sports insititutions select team rosters and viewers/fans place players in fanatasy leagues and legal bets.

+## The Process & Code Highlights
 As a start, we will look at two basic tennis movements: forehand and backhand.
 In order to acheieve this, we will create a convulutional neural network (CNN).

-## The Process & Code Highlights

 ### Volumetrics: Creating a digestible image/video file through trial and error
 * Data